-NAPLES: VIRGIL MAGO
+NAPLES: VIRGILIO MAGO

-NAPLES: VIRGILIO MAGO...
+NAPLES: VIRGILIO THE MAGICIAN…

-The story goes of a Virgil who was shy in love, kind, good and wise... so much so that he advised the Emperor Augustus to build the Serino aqueduct, to equip Naples with wells, fountains, cloisters and thermal complexes.
-Finally, he also encouraged the excavation of the Posillipo grotto itself.
+It is said that Virgil was shy in love, yet kind, good-hearted, and wise…so much so that he advised Emperor Augustus to build the Serino Aqueduct and to equip Naples with wells, fountains, sewers, and thermal baths.
+Finally, he also encouraged the excavation of the Posillipo Cave itself.

-Many are the legends involving him...
+There are many legends surrounding him...

-The opening of the Crypta Neapolitana
+The Opening of the Crypta Neapolitana

 The Golden Fly